EV Charging Apps for EVs in Australia

 RFID Cards

-Some of these companies offer RFID cards which are great, as you can keep them in your car and use them to activate the charger without your phone.
+These companies offer RFID cards which are great, as you can keep them in your car and use them to activate the charger without your phone.

 Type 2 Cable